yugabyte/yugabyte-db/docs/content/preview/reference/configuration/operating-systems.md

 | Ubuntu 20        | {{<icon/yes>}} | {{<icon/yes>}} |       |
 | Ubuntu 22        | {{<icon/yes>}} | {{<icon/yes>}} | Supported in v2.18.5, v2.20.1 |

-The following operating systems and architectures are no longer supported for deploying YugabyteDB.
+The following table describes operating systems and architectures that are no longer supported for deploying YugabyteDB.

 | Operating system | x86            | ARM            | Notes |
 | :--------------- | :------------- | :------------- | :---- |